 STUDENT QUESTION GENERATION

-Questioning lies at the foundation of learning and the students’ questions play a crucial role in meaningful learning and learning motivation.
-The question types and levels can be classified according to the required order of thinking to answer the questions.
-One of the most commonly accepted classifications is Bloom’s Taxonomy (Bloom et al., 1956), which offers a hierarchy of questions ranging from knowledge questions, expressing the lowest order of thinking, to comprehension questions, application, analysis, synthesis, and evaluation.
-Later, Anderson and Krathwohl (2001) changed the taxonomy by emphasizing the differences between the cognitive processes.
+Questioning is fundamental in learning, and students’ questions play a crucial role in meaningful learning and learning motivation.
+The types and levels of questions may be classified commensurate with the order of thinking that is needed to answer them.
+One of the most commonly accepted classifications is Bloom’s Taxonomy (Bloom et al., 1956), which offers a hierarchy for different kinds of questions ranging from knowledge questions, which reflect the lowest order of thinking, to comprehension questions, application, analysis, synthesis, and evaluation.
+Decades later, Anderson and Krathwohl (2001) revised the taxonomy by emphasizing differences among the cognitive processes.
 Other differentiations are broader in their reference, specifying a general classification of higher-order and lower-order questions.
-Papinczak et al. (2012), for example, sorted questions into two groups:

-:

-confirmation questions and transformation questions.
-Confirmation questions are meant to clarify information, define and explain concepts, while transformation questions involve a reconstruction and reorganization of the student’s understanding.
-Transformation questions are considered questions of higher-order questions.
-For example, they include Bloom and Anderson and Krathwohl’s application, analysis, synthesis, and evaluation questions.
+Papinczak et al. (2012), for example, sorted questions into two groups: confirmation questions and transformation questions.
+Confirmation questions are meant to elucidate information and define and explain concepts, whereas transformation questions involve reconstruction and reorganization of the student’s comprehension.
+Transformation questions are considered examples of higher-order-thinking questions.
+They include, for example, Bloom, Anderson, and Krathwohl’s application, analysis, synthesis, and evaluation questions.

-The pedagogical value and importance of student question-generation (SQG) is empirically well founded.
-A comprehensive analysis of 109 empirical studies on SQG that were conducted in numerous disciplines and across all ages (from elementary school to college), has led to widespread consensus on its positive effects on learning (Yu, 2012).
-For example, an extensive study that was conducted on science students from three different universities in Britain examined the effect of three student activities associated with multiple-choice questions: answering questions, generating questions, or checking and commenting on peers’ questions.
-A significant positive correlation was found between these activities and test grades when all three activities were conducted (Hardy et al., 2014).
-Similarly, a study of 10th grade science pupils found that students that practiced question-generation improved both their questioning ability and their academic achievements.
-But, the findings also demonstrated that question-generating skills can serve as an alternative assessment method, mainly to assess higher-order thinking (Dori and Herscovitz, 1999; Offerdahl and Montplaisir, 2014).
-Koch and Eckstine (1991) also found that physics students in college improved their reading comprehension when they were taught question-generation skills.
-This skill stimulated students' self-awareness of difficulties in reading comprehension and could serve as a self-regulated learning.
+The pedagogical value and importance of SQG is firmly based in empirical findings.
+A comprehensive analysis of 109 empirical studies on SQG, conducted in numerous disciplines and across all age groups (from primary school to college), yielded a widespread consensus on SQG’s positive effects on learning (Yu, 2012).
+An extensive study among science students at three different universities in Britain, for example, examined the effect of three student activities associated with multiple-choice questions: answering questions, generating questions, and examining and commenting on peers’ questions.
+A significant positive correlation was found between these activities and test scores when all three activities took place (Hardy et al., 2014).
+Similarly, a study of 10th grade science pupils found that those who practiced question-generation improved their questioning ability as well as their academic achievements.
+Moreover, the findings showed that question-generating skills can be used as an alternative assessment method, particularly in order to assess higher-order thinking (Dori and Herscovitz, 1999; Offerdahl and Montplaisir, 2014).
+Similarly, Koch and Eckstine (1991) found that college physics students improved their reading comprehension when they were taught question-generation skills.
+Learning this skill stimulated their self-awareness of difficulties in reading comprehension and may have served as self-regulated learning.

-Studies have shown that students who have implemented self-regulated learning processes have refined their learning skills and developed critical thinking (Nguyen and Ikeda, 2015; Stefanou et al., 2013).
-Question-generation is an important metacognitive strategy that focuses the student’s attention on the content and main ideas and helps develop critical thinking, self-criticism, and creativity (Chin and Brown, 2002; Rothstein and Santana, 2011).
-An interesting comparison was made between the effect of the students’ ability to answer questions and their ability to generate questions, when their academic achievements and cognitive and metacognitive strategies were examined.
-This study found no differences in the academic achievements among the students that were engaged in answering questions and those that generated questions—both activities were found to be equally effective.
-However, students that were engaged in generating questions displayed significantly higher cognitive strategies and metacognitive skills.
-These students were more aware of their learning process, were more self-critical and able to self-assess their progress, and more willing to change (Yu and Liu, 2008).
+Research has found that students who invoke self-regulated learning processes refine their learning skills and develop critical thinking (Nguyen and Ikeda, 2015; Stefanou et al., 2013).
+Question generation is an important metacognitive strategy that focuses students’ attention on content and on central ideas, helping them develop critical thinking, self-critique, and creativity (Chin and Brown, 2002; Rothstein and Santana, 2011).
+Interestingly, one study compared the effect on students of engaging in answering questions versus engaging in generating questions, examining their academic achievements and cognitive and metacognitive strategies.
+This study found no differences in academic achievements between students who answered questions and those who generated them; both activities were found to be equally effective.
+Students who engaged in generating questions, however, exhibited significantly higher-level cognitive strategies and metacognitive skills than did the others.
+They were more aware of their learning process, were better able to critique their own work, and self-assess their progress, and more willing to change (Yu and Liu, 2008).